 Matters of the HEART!!!

-Last week kept me busy with sudden sad news of my cousin in Chandigarh.
+Last week kept me busy with the sudden sad news of my cousin in Chandigarh.
 A joyful gentleman, in his late 40’and a businessman by profession, he suffered a heart attack and had to undergo a bypass, as the angiography showed a triple vessel disease.
 The surgery went well and he is recovering from it now.
 While I was travelling back alone…..after the entire hustle bustle before and during my stay in Chandigarh…one thought crossed my mind…could this situation have been prevented?
 I knew that he had diabetes and was overweight, to add to the insult, was a social guy (a social drinker)

 This incidence has put me right backon the track to start my regular gym, which had taken a back seat in the last few weeks due to my travelling and also me being a bit lazy and blame it on the heat and summers in Delhi!!